 This roasted red pepper dip is quite versatile; you can use it in so many different ways such as:

-- Have it as a dip with pita chips or fresh pita bread on a Mediterranean Mezze Platter.
+- Have it as a dip with pita chips or fresh pita bread on a Mediterranean Mezze Platter with some labneh and baked feta.
 Here we served it with some pita crackers.

-- Use it as a sauce for chicken kabobs, beef shish kabob and grilled lamb.
+- Use it as a sauce for chicken kabobs, beef shish kabob, chicken shawarma and grilled lamb.

 - you can use it as a spread on a piece of bread for a delicious sandwich.